Queen Elizabeth II-Child to Heiress Presumptive.

 After celebrating VE day (8 May) with a visit to the local pub (where the villagers were celebrating with a sing-song), Queen Mary departed Badminton on 11 June.
 She insisted on personally bidding farewell to the Heads of each of the nine ‘departments’ of the estate and presented a gift to each.
 It was an emotional occasion and with tears streaming down her face, the Dowager acknowledged to Mr Perks, the Head Gardener, ‘Oh, I have been happy here!
 Here I’ve been anybody to everybody, and back in London I shall have to begin being Queen Mary all over again.’
 She also admitted to having ‘gained much’ from her time there, which is an understatement given that, prior to moving to Badminton, she had not even known what hay looked like.

-The writer of this blog is the author of a new biography: Princess Olga of Yugoslavia Her Life and Times published by Grosvenor House Publishing and available as a hardback or e-book from Amazon and other on-line booksellers and local bookshops.
+The writer of this blog is the author of a new biography: Princess Olga of Yugoslavia Her Life and Times published by Grosvenor House Publishing and available as a hardback from Amazon and other on-line booksellers and local bookshops.

 Royal Wedding Tiara’s Tantalising History.